Falmouth University: Penryn Campus

 The bulk of investment in the campus has come through EU Objective One funding, matched by UK Government funding.
-Over £105 million of European and other funding has been invested in Phase One and Two of Penryn's development.
+Over £105 million of European and other funding has been invested in Phase One and Two of Penryn Campus' development.
 Recent projects on site include further student accommodation, sports facilities and AIR, the Academy for Innovation and Research.
 Construction of The Exchange, a £10 million joint project between Falmouth and Exeter to provide further study spaces and facilities as an extension of the Library, was completed in 2013.

 Penryn Campus (as far as estates, and shared services and facilities) is managed by Falmouth Exeter Plus, a charity previously known as Tremough Campus Services, and a joint venture owned by Falmouth and Exeter.

 Dartington Campus

 The University College acquired its Dartington Campus in Totnes when it took over the administration of Dartington College of Arts in 2008 creating a third campus.
 The college later decided to close the campus and merge the students with its own student body in Penryn and Falmouth.
 A Performance Arts Centre was opened in 2010 and the Dartington Campus was closed, other courses merged straight into the already existing Falmouth courses.
 Traces of Dartington can be found at Penryn in various forms.
 These include the Dartington Society, Dartington colours throughout the Performance Centre and the inclusion of Dartington College's name under the Falmouth logo.
 It was announced in October 2012 that Bicton College will be taking over the Dartington Campus grounds.